 Masking may also limit the distance over which fish can communicate or detect important signals, including conspecific vocalizations such as those made during reproductive phases or sounds emitted from a reef for navigating larvae (Alves et al., 2016; Codarin et al., 2009; de Jong et al., 2020; Higgs, 2005; Krahforst et al., 2016; Neenan et al., 2016; Ramcharitar et al., 2006; Ramcharitar et al., 2001; Stanley et al., 2017; Vieira et al., 2021).
 If the masking signal is brief (a few seconds or less), biologically important signals may still be detected, resulting in little effect to the individual.
 If the signal is longer in duration (minutes or hours) or overlaps with important frequencies for a particular species, more severe consequences may occur such as the inability to attract a mate and reproduce.
+These impacts could be avoided via anti-masking responses, such as alterations in the time of day fish vocalize to avoid noisy periods, or changes call type or the frequency content of a call to avoid overlap with anthropogenic sound sources (e.g.', Hom, 2024, '#21535}{Ogurek, 2024, '#23676}.
 The Lombard effect has been reported in fishes (both in a laboratory setting and in situ) in an increasing number of experiments (e.g., Holt & Johnston, 2014; Luczkovich et al., 2016b; Somogyi & Rountree, 2023).
 The Lombard effect is defined as a potentially compensatory behavior where an animal increases the source level of its vocalizations in response to elevated noise levels.
-The Lombard effect is currently understood to be a reflex that may be unnoticeable to the animal, or it could lead to increased energy expenditure during communication.
+The Lombard effect is currently understood to be a reflex that may be unnoticeable to the animal, or it could lead to increased energy expenditure during communication as is possible with other anti-masking responses described above.

 Passive acoustic monitoring was conducted during several phases of an offshore windfarm installation project (Siddagangaiah et al., 2021).
 Installation and active use of the windfarm resulted in increased background noise levels as well as changes in fish chorusing patterns compared to baseline conditions in the Study Area.
 For example, type 1 choruses occurred for longer durations and at a lower intensity compared to pre-construction monitoring.
 Type 2 choruses showed an increase in intensity but no change in overall call duration during the same portion of the project installation.
 After construction was complete, residual effects on call duration and intensity were evident for Type 1 chorusing (increased call duration and intensity) though Type 2 chorusing did not seem affected and returned to baseline levels.
-Changes in fish vocal behavior may be affected to masking (the Lombard effect) or other factors such as disrupted group cohesion during periods of noise presentation.
+Changes in fish vocal behavior may be affected by masking (the Lombard effect) or other factors such as disrupted group cohesion during periods of noise presentation.
 Although the construction noise included impact pile driving, it is difficult to distinguish whether these impacts were a result of the impulsive signals alone, or if noise from other parts of the activity (vessel movements, dredging, windmill operations) contributed changes in fish chorusing behavior.
 Additional research has shown that some, but not all species, respond to sound exposures with the Lombard effect (e.g., Brown et al., 2021; Maiditsch & Ladich, 2022).

 The ANSI Sound Exposure Guideline technical report (Popper et al., 2014) highlights the lack of data for masking by sonar but suggests that the narrow bandwidth and intermittent nature of most sonar signals would result in only a limited probability of any masking effects.
-In addition, most sonars (mid-, high-, and very high-frequency) are above the hearing range of most marine fish species (see Figure D.5-1), eliminating the possibility of masking for these species.
+In addition, most sonars (mid-, high-, and very high-frequency) are above the hearing range of most marine fish species (see Figure D.3-1), eliminating the possibility of masking for these species.
 In most cases, the probability of masking would further decrease with increasing distance from the sound source.